grafana/grafonnet/docs/grafonnet/panel/xyChart.md

-Accepted values for `value` are auto, manual
+Accepted values for `value` are "auto", "manual"

 #### fn options.withSeriesMixin